Appreciation for future generations

 |

 Jasper & Mary Hart have always been proactive in wildlife conservation and environmental issues.
 They have planted 50 acres of trees, fitted numerous bird boxes, created a pond for wildlife and use less intensive farming methods with A-shaped hedges and their suckler herd.
-After a brief spell of customers camping in a paddock and B&B guests staying in the farmhouse they spotted a demand and bravely built an ambitious lake as a stunning backdrop for guests to enjoy fishing with camping or self-catering and "Brook Meadow" was born.
-Over the past 27 years the business has grown but always with environmental practices at the heart and the lake still remains the “main event” today.
+After a brief spell of customers camping in a paddock and B&B guests staying in the farmhouse they spotted a demand, and bravely built an ambitious lake as a stunning backdrop for guests to enjoy fishing with camping or self-catering, and 'Brook Meadow' was born.
+Over the past 27 years the business has grown but always with environmental practices at the heart, and the lake still remains the 'main event' today.

 As a family and as a business, we are fully committed to being environmentally friendly and conserving wildlife.
 To ensure we maintain this commitment, we have worked holistically to uphold these ideals on many levels as set out below.